-Meetings Held the last Tuesday of the Month at the First Presbyterian Church, 10885 O'Neil Road, Gulfport, MS. Located just off of Cowan-Lorraine Road, approximately 2 miles north of I-10.
+Meetings Held the last Monday of the Month at the First Presbyterian Church, 10885 O'Neal Road, Gulfport, MS. Located just off of Cowan-Lorraine Road, approximately 2 miles north of I-10.
 Meeting starts at 7:00pm and new members are always welcome to attend.

 The Mississippi Gulf Coast Kennel Club (MGCKC) is an AKC licensed all-breed dog club.
 This club was established in June 2008 and formed to further the advancement of all breeds of purebred dogs.
 To do all in its power to protect and advance the interests of dog shows and trials, and to encourage sportsmanlike competition at such events.